 Your teen is trying to answer the question, “Who am I?”
 During the teen years, our children struggle to figure out who they really are and why they are here.
 It’s important during this time for parents to help children understand their immeasurable value because of who they are, not what they do.
 A mom and dad should help their kids understand the difference between identity and image.

 2. Struggle for Acceptance.

 Remember trying to be cool in order to fit in?
 It’s the same today.
 Teens still want to be part of the crowd, they want a sense of belonging, and they still feel the pressure to do what everyone else is doing.
 In the movie What a Girl Wants, teenage Daphne is trying to be someone she’s not and is really struggling with it.
 At one point, her boyfriend asks, “Why are you trying so hard to fit in, when you were born to stand out?”
 While understanding our children’s need for acceptance, let’s help them understand that it’s good to be different.
 Encourage them to be different, to have the courage to do what’s right, and the conviction to stand out in the crowd.

 While understanding our children’s need for acceptance, let’s help them understand that it’s good to be different.

 3. Struggle for Attention.

 Often teens want others to notice them.
 They’re silently saying, “Hey, look at me!”
 And sometimes, they’ll do almost anything for attention.
 As parents, we need to do everything we can to give our kids attention by being available when they need us.
-A father or mother who is always working and not paying attention to their child will find a child who seeks attention in many wrong places and in many wrong ways.
-Fathers, especially, need to let their daughters know they are beautiful inside and out.
+A father or mother who is always working and not paying attention to a child will find a child who seeks attention in many wrong places and in many wrong ways.
+Fathers especially need to let their daughters know they are beautiful, inside and out.
 And they need to let their sons know they’ve got what it takes.

 4. Struggle for Control.